Vintage Blueberry Coffee Cake: more than hundred years old, this recipe survived thanks to its simplicity and amazing flavours !

-In winter, my grandmother used to bake it with jams also.
-When you see the baking dish dimensions ( 10 x 6 inches) you see that it is not a huge quantity dessert and for that reason, it was baked whenever there was, literary a hand full of fruits or few Tbsp of jam left.
+Baking dish dimensions ( 10 x 6 inches) makes quite small quantity dessert and for that reason, it was baked whenever there was, literary a hand full of fruits or few table spoons of jam left.

-What is important to mention is that you should always use washed but dried fruits because if you put the wet ones into the batter they will sink to the bottom and what you get after baking is more like unidentified mass of something impossible to cut evenly.
-To be honest, if this happens it does not prevent me from having a second slice.
+What is important to mention is that you should use washed but dried fruits because if you put the wet ones into the batter they will sink to the bottom and the cake is not as beautiful as it tastes.

 - 2 eggs